 Creatively inspired and rigorously relevant

 Imagine a university where scholars, artists, and designers find the support they need to challenge convention and fearlessly create positive change in the world.
 Imagine a community where walls between disciplines are dissolved, so journalists collaborate with designers, architects with social researchers, media specialists with activists, poets with musicians.
-Imagine an intellectual and creative haven that never has and never will settle for status quo.
+Imagine an intellectual and creative haven that never has and never will settle for the status quo.
 The New School is just such a university community, attracting students from all over the world to its home in the heart of Greenwich Village.
-Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School today offers more than 10,000 students areas of study across more than 150 undergraduate and graduate degree programs.
+Founded in 1919 by those who imagined a school that would rethink the purpose of higher education, The New School now offers more than 10,000 students areas of study across more than 150 undergraduate and graduate degree programs.
 No matter what area of study students pursue, they discover a unique form of creative problem solving that will forever change the way they investigate and create—relentlessly questioning convention, collaborating across disciplines, and taking risks.

 Parsons School of Design